DavWa/MTK/README.md

 1. Installed Ponte and MongoDB, and copy the config.js file which is shown above.
+''
 2. If you are under Windows system, then open the MongoDB port is necessary.
 Run command `$ mongod` under the directory where you have installed your mongoDB.
+Mostly the directory will be default as C:\Program Files\MongoDB\Server\3.2\.

 3. Run Ponte with the configuration with MongoDB
 `